Welding

 GMAW

 Gas metal arc welding.
 An arc welding process in which a bare wire electrode and shielding gas are fed to the weld through a welding gun.
-GMAW is also referred to as MIG/MAG welding.
+GMAW is also referred to as metal inert gas (MIG) welding or metal active gas (MAG) welding, although these terms are nonstandard in the United States.

 hard automation